ChemiKyle/jazzyWeather/README.md

 Place desired music files in subdirectories for "clear/", "rain/", and "snow/" conditions (also needed in each season directory if using the seasons).

 TODO:
-  Write a bash script that runs the python script at the time for the alarm
-  Conjure up some way to slowly raise the volume, like Android's smart alarm
+  Find some way to query the alarm time for my phone and use that instead of a cron job Conjure up some way to slowly raise the volume, like Android's smart alarm